 That 58-year-old Seh Daeng had no shortage of enemies is also not in dispute.
 Amongst his known enemies was former national police chief Sant Sarutanont who Seh Daeng had a public spat with in 2003 over land ownership when hundreds of men trashed a bar near Sukhumvit Soi 10.

-Seh Daeng accused Sant of helping police who commanded the men during the skirmish and when he lost a lawsuit filed against him by Sant in 2006, he declared himself bankrupt rather than pay the Bt20 million ($US660,000*) reparation ordered.
+Seh Daeng accused Sant of helping police who commanded the men during the skirmish and when he lost a lawsuit filed against him by Sant in 2006, declared himself bankrupt rather than pay the Bt20 million ($US660,000*) reparation ordered.

 In 2008 Khattiya was suspended from duty for visiting deposed fugitive former prime minister Thaksin Shinawatra overseas without permission and later criticized army commander General Anupong Paochinda for failing to take action against the People’s Alliance for Democracy (PAD) for seizing both Bangkok airports and Government House.